itsnayabsd/website/_posts/rpi3b-elinux/2020-04-15-embedded-linux-rpi3-010-toolchain.md

  - In **Paths and misc options**, change *Maximum log level to see* to DEBUG.
  - In **C library**, change *C library* to uClibc.
  - In **Debug facilites**, disable all options for now as it takes forever to compile.
+ - In **Operating system**, select *Version of Linux* as *4.19.105* as we are going to use this version of Linux in the subsequent tutorials.

 **Note** We can NOT enable IPV6 support for uClibc library.
 It's fine for now as we are going to use IPV4 for Embedded Linux networking.